HRM-Human Resource Management

 HRM 2003 Professional Practices in Human Resource (2-2-3)

-This course equips students with a comprehensive understanding of HRM's nature, concepts, and strategic goals.
-It emphasizes HR professionals' key competencies and evolving roles in enhancing organizational performance.
-Delivered through practical, competency-based approaches, students will explore HR planning, job analysis, recruitment, selection, training, development, performance appraisal, compensation, and contemporary issues.
-The course fosters critical thinking, communication, and strategic skills, preparing students to address HR challenges in a competitive environment effectively.
+This course equips students with a comprehensive understanding of the nature, concepts, and strategic goals of Human Resource Management (HRM).
+It emphasizes key HR competencies and evolving professional roles in enhancing organizational performance.
+Delivered through practical, competency-based approaches and co-designed with industry experts, students explore HR planning, job analysis, recruitment, selection, training, development, performance appraisal, compensation, and contemporary HR issues.
+The course fosters critical thinking and communication skills.

 HRM 2013 Talent Acquisition and Employee Life Cycle (2-2-3)